How to Reduce Belly Fat – Exercises and Diet Plan

 It goes without saying that water is the best ‘beverage’ to quench your thirst.
 Any juice or carbonated drink contains sugar that increases your calorie intake so it’s best to choose water over anything else.

 Exercising daily is proven to have helped with body-weight management.
-While that stands undisputed, there are various arguments with regard to the intensity of daily exercise routine.
+While that stands undisputed, there are various arguments with regard to the intensity of daily exercise routines.

 However, your workout plans should be directly proportional to gender, age and BMI.